On this page, you will find answers to Frequently Asked Questions about MSM's Fall Reopening.

 Yes, but those opportunities may be reduced.
 We are still evaluating how much work might be available due to enhanced safety concerns and social distancing guidelines.

 No, we will be relying on the City and private facilities such as City MD.
-MSM insurance covers COVID-19 testing.
+The MSM Student Health Insurance Plan (SHIP) covers COVID-19 testing.

 Testing is currently available in our immediate neighborhood through several sources (public and private).
 Testing is a shifting landscape; we will have specific recommendations closer to August 24th.

-The MSM Health Insurance will cover COVID-19 on the same basis it covers any illness.
+The MSM Student Health Insurance Plan (SHIP) will cover COVID-19 on the same basis it covers any illness.
 If you are a domestic student who plan to waive the MSM health insurance, please check with your carrier for information about COVID-19 coverage.

 No. Temperature taking will be self-administered and reported through the Envoy App.